 Chen Bitcoin PNL = ($0.45 - $0.40) * 0.0002 XBT * -100,000 = 1 XBT Loss

 Notice that the only variable that affects the PNL is the movement of the XRPUSD price.
 Neither the .BXBT, nor the .BXRPXBT exchange rate affect either trader’s PNL.

 On BitMEX, the XRP derivative is in the form of a Futures Contract and allows traders to speculate on the future value of the Ripple / Bitcoin (XRP/XBT) exchange rate.
 Traders need not have Ripple to trade the futures contract as it only requires Bitcoin as margin.

 The XRP futures’ underlying is the XRP/XBT exchange rate as recorded in the .BXRPXBT Index.
 The futures are quoted in Bitcoin and all margin and PNL calculations are denominated in Bitcoin.

 |XBT Contract Value||Multiplier * Futures Price * 1 XRP|

 |PnL Calculation||# Contracts * Multiplier * (Exit Price - Entry Price)|

 Traders who think that the price of XRP will rise will buy the futures contract.
 Conversely, traders who believe the price will drop will sell the futures contract.

-The XRP futures contracts settle on the .XRPXBT30M Index Price.
-Settlement occurs every Friday at 12:00 UTC.
+The XRP futures contracts settle on the .BXRPXBT30M Index Price.
+Settlement will occur on the last Friday of the Settlement Month.